Der-Zauberer/ServerSystemPlugin/README.md

 The config can be found at `/plugins/serversystem/plugin.yml` in your server folder.

 ### Disable join- and leavemessage
-You have the oportunity to disable the join- and leavemessage if you don't want to have minecrafts default join- and leavemessage.
+You have the oportunity to disable the join- and leavemessage if you don't want to have minecraft's default join- and leavemessage.
 ```json
 Server:
   joinmessage: false